What are soft skills and why are they important?

 Employers prize soft skills because they are essential for success in any workplace, and they can’t be taught as easily as hard skills.
 Well-developed soft skills can help you stand out from other candidates and make a positive impression on hiring managers.

-Common soft skills examples include communication, teamwork, problem-solving, adaptability, leadership, time management, emotional intelligence, creativity, interpersonal skills and conflict resolution.
+Common soft skills include communication, teamwork, problem-solving, adaptability, leadership, time management, emotional intelligence, creativity, interpersonal skills and conflict resolution.

 Soft skills vs hard skills: What’s the difference?